 What do you do to overcome your fear of moving abroad?

-About the author: Hello I’m Ivan: travel junkie, mystic in training, blogger, teacher, and student of life.
+Hello I’m Ivan: travel junkie, mystic in training, blogger, teacher, and student of life.
 I write over at “Freedom From The Known,” a site where I hope to assist others in discovering both inner and outer freedom.
 A site where travel meets spirituality.